Download

 Investor profiles can broadly fall into three categories:

-3. Aggressive Investors: With higher risk appetite and active trading styles, 20%–30% allocation may suit those utilizing CFDs or London Gold for tactical opportunities.
+3. Aggressive investors: With higher risk appetite and active trading styles, 20%–30% allocation may suit those utilizing CFDs for tactical opportunities.

-These ratios serve as general guidance rather than fixed rules; real allocations should adjust dynamically with other assets such as forex, indices, or commodities.
+These ratios serve as general guidance rather than fixed rules; real allocations should adjust dynamically with other assets such as indices or commodities.

 Practical Tips and Risk Management